MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Value proposition
 > [!NOTE]
-> The value proposition refrences Microsoft Commercial Certification Policy # 1140.1 and provides additional guidance to developers of Microsoft Teams apps on their offer’s value proposition.
+> The following content is inline with Microsoft Commercial Certification Policy # 1140.1 and provides additional guidance to developers of Microsoft Teams apps on their offer’s value proposition.

 ### App name

 > [!NOTE]
-> The value proposition references Microsoft Commercial Certification Policy # 1140.1.1 and provides additional guidance to developers on naming their apps.
+> The following content is inline with Microsoft Commercial Certification Policy # 1140.1.1 and provides additional guidance to developers on naming their apps.

 An app's name plays a critical role in how users discover it in the store.
 Remember the following points about app names: